-Distracted driving is one of the most serious road safety issues today.
-Almost every driver has access to a cellphone or other vehicle technology.
-Effective September 1, 2015, the rules of the road changed to make it illegal to talk, text, dial or e-mail while driving.
-Although this was implemented, it does not guarantee that drivers will refrain from using these devices.
-There are four steps that your organization can take to establish an effective mobile device policy to help reduce the risk of distraction-related crashes:
+Distracted driving has become one of the most serious road safety issues out there.
+Pretty much every driver has access to a cellphone or other in vehicle technology.
+Effective September 1, 2015 the rules of the road changed to make it illegal to talk, text, dial or e-mail while driving.
+Although this was implemented it does not guarantee that drivers will refrain from using these devices.
+There are four steps that your organization can establish an effective mobile device policy to help reduce the risk of distraction-related crashes: